Sparse and Low-bias Estimation of High Dimensional Vector Autoregressive Models: Simulation study

-\subsection{Simulation Study}

-The performance of $UoI_{VAR}$ on synthetic data is compared with both LASSO regularization and the minimax concave penalty ($MCP$) \cite{zhang2010}.
-A secondary simulation study explores comparisons with the LASSO under two failure modes and is reported in the supplement.
+Given the intensive use of resampling methods, bootstrap procedures suitable for time series are required to implement this method.
+One of the most common bootstrap procedures for time series is the moving block bootstrap \citep{kunsch1989jackknife, liu1992moving}, in which the original time series is divided into overlapping blocks and the blocks are randomly sampled with replacement to construct a resampling of the original time series.
+The choice of appropriate block lengths is dependent on the statistical problem \citep{buhlmann1999block, kreiss2012}.

+The hyperparameters $B_1$, $B_2$, $s$, and $q$ control the sparsity of the estimates at each stage of the algorithm.
+Increasing $B_1$ produces greater sparsity among candidate supports, decreasing $s$ creates less sparsity, and doing both simultaneously helps to stabilize the candidate supports against erratic bootstrap samples.
+Similarly, increasing $B_2$ generally increases density and decreasing $q$ counteracts this effect, and doing both stabilizes the output of the union step.
+The ability to tune the algorithm using $s, q$ can be especially helpful when computational resources are limited.

+\section{Simulation study}

+We assessed the performance of $UoI_{VAR}$ on synthetic data relative to RML for a range of data dimensionalities.
+Specifically, we conducted a simulation study utilizing synthetic datasets conforming to each combination of process dimensions $M = 5, 10, 20, 40, 50$ and time series lengths $T = 50, 100, 200$.
+The study examined selection accuracy, model fit, and estimation bias for each method.

-For the main simulation, a large $VAR(1)$ process (process dimension $M = 160$) was constructed with nonzero transition matrix parameters having a frequency distribution increasing exponenially away from zero (see Figure \ref{fig:sim1}), $\nu = 0$, and $99.38$\% sparsity.
-That is, only $160$ of the $25,600$ mean parameters were nonzero.
-Nonzero parameter positions were randomly allocated to transition matrix positions and a block-diagonal error covariance matrix $\bm{\Sigma}$ was used with constant off-diagonal entries.
-100 realizations of length $T = 100$ were generated from this process, and model estimation was conducted using LASSO regularization, $MCP$, and $UoI_{VAR}$. $UoI$ hyperparameters were set to $B_1 = 20$, $B_2 = 30$, $L = 7$, and $s = 1$, and the same regularization path was specified for both LASSO regularization and $UoI_{VAR}$.
-A specific regularization strength for the LASSO was chosen by cross-validation.
-Lastly, default hyperparameter settings for $MCP$ provided in the \texttt{R} package \texttt{ncvreg} were used \cite{breheny2011}.
+For each simulation setting (combination of $M, T$), $VAR(1)$ process parameters were generated as follows: $M$ nonzero transition matrix parameters were drawn from a frequency distribution increasing exponenially away from zero in either direction; $\nu = 0$; and $\Sigma = 0.5I$.
+Thus, the parameters exhibit $1 - 1/M$\% sparsity.
+Nonzero parameter positions were randomly allocated to transition matrix positions.
+Then 50 realizations of each process were simulated, and model estimation was conducted using RML and $UoI_{VAR}$.
+Both methods utilized the same regularization path $\lambda$.
+For RML, the regularization strength that minimized the average of one-step and four-step forecasting errors over five-fold cross-validation was used for the final estimate.
+We used the same criterion for the loss funciton $f$ in our algorithm, along with hyperparameters $B_1 = 10$, $B_2 = 50$, $s = 1$, and $q = 0.3$.

-The simulations investigated bias by comparing the average estimate over all realizations; model fit, by comparing $R^2$ from the regression set-up and $BIC$; and selection accuracy, by a metric accounting equally for selection errors in both directions. $UoI_{VAR}$ was equivalent if not superior in each respect.
-Furthermore, the method was more stable across process realizations, as evidenced by the distributions of $R^2$, $BIC$, and selection accuracy (Figure \ref{fig:sim1}).
-This suggests that the method produces not only simultaneously sparse and low-bias estimates, but also low-variance estimates.